avesbox/loxia/README.md

 # Loxia ORM

 Loxia is an experiment to build a pragmatic, annotation-driven ORM for Dart that borrows ideas from TypeORM and other data mappers.
-The goal is to let developers describe entities once and then plug them into different SQL engines at runtime with code-generated metadata and automatic migrations.
+The goal is to let developers describe entities once and then plug them into different SQL engines at runtime without code generation.

 ## Guiding Principles